September 1 – November 30, 2021

 - Builder Crash Course We havea an early bird price of $2100 for the 14 day Builder Crash Course, after which it goes up to $2450.
 See schedule for the program.
 Includes room and board as discussed at Logistics

-- Early Bird Registration – Enterprise Track: The enterprise track is offered only as the full, 3 month option – on top of the main program – at an additional cost of $3000 over the Main program.
-We offer a remote option at the same cost if you are already a builder and if you take at least the 14 day Builder Crash Course part of Summer X. Please inquire for more info.
+- Early Bird Registration – Enterprise Track: The enterprise track is offered only as the full, 3 month option – on top of the main program – at a cost of $2995 (on top of the .
+We offer a remote option at the same cost of $2995 if you are already a builder and would like to collaborate on enterprise development – but in this case you would also need to take at least the 14 day Builder Crash Course part of Summer X in order to get the necessary practical skills that will help you on the enterprise part.
+Please inquire for more info.
 See How it Works for more about this track.

 - Remote Participation – Remote participation costs $499 for one month of remote participation.
-See How it Works for more about this track.
+This does NOT include the Enterprise Track, which is reserved for on-site participants only, or as a special case for See How it Works for more about this track.
 The OSE Dev Kit is not included in the Remote Participation option, but you can purchase that separately at our products dropdown menu.

-- Individual Days You are welcome to participate for any duration at $199/day of onsite activity.
-If you are doing 5 or more days, the cost drops to $175/day.
-After the early bird deadline of May 31 – these go up to $225 and $200/day, respectively.
+- Individual Days You are welcome to participate for any duration at $175/day of onsite activity.
 See details of schedule to select your days.
 Includes room and board as discussed at Logistics.

 - Donate to OSE – Sponsor another participant or Donate to OSE: We are a nonprofit organization with 501(c)3 status, and you can make tax-deductible contributions to us.
 You can fund attendance of someone who is on the waiting list for financial assistance.
 We receive low-income assistance requests for all of our workshops.
 Sponsor by paying the quantity on the order form below.
 Please email us at firstname.lastname@example.org that you are sponsoring someone else.
 We can send you a tax deduction receipt (US customers only).
 You can also donate via BitCoin: